Oriental Imagery and the Dawn of Modern Dance

 La Meri (1899 – 1988)

-La Meri, a contemporary and also student of St. Denis, was one of the first American dancers of the twentieth century to actively pursue a study of foreign dance traditions.¹³⁴ Dance writer Walter Sorrell described her as “the indisputed queen of ethnic dance.”¹³⁵
+La Meri, a contemporary and also a student of St. Denis, was one of the first American dancers of the twentieth century to actively pursue a study of foreign dance traditions.¹³⁴ Dance writer Walter Sorrell described her as “the indisputed queen of ethnic dance.”¹³⁵

 She was born Russell Meriwether Hughes, named after her father, and grew up in San Antonio, Texas.
 She began her dance training there, studying ballet, Spanish, and Mexican dance forms.
 She began her professional career in the 1920s and between then and 1939, toured many parts of the world¹³⁶ performing in vaudeville, motion-picture houses, nightclubs, and later, theater productions.
-She acted, sang, and played violin, but it was her dancing which eventually gained her feature billing.¹³⁷ By the time she was twenty-one, she and her mother had travelled widely, including trips to New York City and Europe.
-She studied hula in Hawaii, and in New York, studied modern dance and ballet as she auditioned for various theatrical roles.¹³⁸ Like St. Denis, she read everything she could about world dance forms and was a lifelong student with a passion for both “intellectual as well as experiential study.”¹³⁹
+She acted, sang, and played violin, but it was her dancing that eventually gained her feature billing.¹³⁷ By the time she was twenty-one, she and her mother had traveled widely, including trips to New York City and Europe.
+She studied hula in Hawaii, and in New York, and studied modern dance and ballet as she auditioned for various theatrical roles.¹³⁸ Like St. Denis, she read everything she could about world dance forms and was a lifelong student with a passion for both “intellectual as well as experiential study.”¹³⁹

 Although she studied various world and ethnic dance forms, La Meri’s interest in Oriental dances began after attending a performance of Ruth St. Denis’ Indian-inspired Dance of the Five Senses by the Denishawn company “sometime around 1915.”¹⁴⁰ At first, her explorations of Oriental dance did not distinguish between regions or dance traditions, drawing on Orientalist tropes and blending East Indian, Chinese, Japanese, and Javanese dances in performances, which she presented to Western music.¹⁴¹ She received her big break in December 1925, when she audienced for “an old-fashioned impresario,” Guido Carreras, who had managed the careers of Nijinsky and Pavlova, as well as other famous clients; the two married in 1937.¹⁴² With his guidance, La Meri was an international star throughout the twenties and thirties, studying and performing on four continents.
 In 1929, she traveled to Fez, Morocco, and studied dance with a woman known only as Fatma (sometimes spelled “Fatima”), who performed in the court of Moulay Yusuf who had become sultan in 1909.¹⁴³